abseil/abseil.github.io/about/philosophy.md

 Or: Why the world has room for another collection of C++ utility libraries

-There are a few main reasons I would recommend Abseil as your first choice for utility code when starting a new C++ project:
+There are a few main reasons we recommend Abseil as your first choice for utility code when starting a new C++ project:

 * Compatibility with current and future C++ standards, and planned evolution